Dhanesh75/Geo-Earth/README.md

 Second Floating button will visualize all the earthquakes currently displaying on the Map using Google Maps API

-Third Floating button will analyze the current earthquakes and will predict the most likely regions in which earthquake can occur with a probability.
+Third Floating button will analyze the current earthquakes and will predict the most likely region(s) in which earthquake can occur with a probability.

 Screenshots
 ---------